wupeifan/ECON_407_Fall2020/syllabus.md

   - Job Search I: The McCall Search Model
   - (Job Search II: Search and Separation)
   - Optimal Growth I: The Stochastic Optimal Growth Model

-(Up to here we learned some tools...
-It might already take long!)
 - The Idea of General Equilibrium
   - Endogenous interest rate and wage
   - The Real Business Cycle Model